osiell/oerplib/doc/source/tutorials.rst

     >>> product_obj.name_get([3, 4])
     [[3, '[PC1] PC Basic'], [4, u'[PC2] Basic+ PC (assembl\xe9 sur commande)']]

-If you run an `OpenERP` version `6.1` or above, the user context is automatically sent.
+If you run a server in version `6.1` or above, the user context is automatically sent.
 You can disable this behaviour with the :attr:`oerplib.OERP.config` property::